Aging in the transport on the corrugated ratchet potential: Results and Discussion

 The quenched noise can have two kinds of effects on diffusion properties: It may only affect the value of the transport coefficients (velocity, diffusion constant, etc.) as compared to the ordered system or it may alter in various ways the diffusion behavior \cite{Bouchad1990}.
 We are mainly concerned here with anomalous diffusion phenomena, where the second kind of effect takes place.
-The first effect occurs when the external force amplitude is less than the amplitude of the ratchet in which, due to the quenched disorder, a transient subdiffusive behavior is found and then the particles achieve a constant mean velocity with normal diffusion.
-The second kind of effect is obtained when the external force amplitude is greater than the amplitude of the ratchet in which a variety of anomalous behaviors are obtained.
-Subdiffusive and superdifusive transports are shown in Fig. \ref{C2}(a) and (b), repectively, in which $MSD$ versus $\tau$ is plotted for $\mu=0.1$, $\lambda=0.095$, $\tilde{F_0}=1.47$ and different temperatures.
-The black curve in part (a), corresponds to $\tilde{T}=0$, in which, after a superdiffusive transient all the particles are stopped due to the barriers imposed by quenched disorder \cite{zarlenga2019}.
+The first effect occurs when the external force amplitude is less than the amplitude of the ratchet in which case, due to the quenched disorder, a transient subdiffusive behavior is found and then the particles achieve a constant mean velocity with normal diffusion.
+The second kind of effect is obtained when the external force amplitude is greater than the amplitude of the ratchet in which case a variety of anomalous behaviors are obtained.
+Subdiffusive and superdifusive transports are shown in Fig. \ref{C2}(a) and (b), respectively, in which $D$ is plotted versus $\tau$ for $\mu=0.1$, $\lambda=0.095$, $\tilde{F_0}=1.47$ at different temperatures.
+The black curve in part (a), corresponds to $\tilde{T}=0$, in which, after a superdiffusive transient all the particles are stopped due to the barriers imposed by the quenched disorder \cite{zarlenga2019}.
 Without thermal noise, the movement has just a transient nature.
-In contrast, as $\tilde{T}$ increases, anomalous diffusion is reached, at long times.
-The $MSD$ scales with time as $MSD(\tau) \sim \tau ^{\beta}$ , where the exponent $\beta$ characterizes the different regimes observed: $\beta < 1$ corresponds to subdiffusion, $\beta > 1$ to superdiffusion and $\beta = 1$ to normal diffusion.
-The exponent $\beta$ for different temperatures is shown in the second column of table \ref{table}.
+In contrast, as $\tilde{T}$ increases, anomalous diffusion is reached at long times with $D$ scaling with time as $D(\tau) \sim \tau ^{\beta}$ , where the exponent $\beta$ characterizes the different regimes observed: $-1<\beta < 0$ corresponds to subdiffusion, $\beta > 0$ to superdiffusion and $\beta = 0$ to normal diffusion.
+The exponent $\beta$ for different temperatures is shown in the fourth column of table \ref{table}.
 The motion tends to be subdiffusive at low temperatures, superdiffusive at intermediate temperatures and Brownian at high temperatures.
 The different regimes are related to how the particles explore the landscape.
-At low temperatures, most of the particles explore every landscape detail and the movement is subdiffusive. the thermal noise makes the particles jump over many disorder potential peaks and less particles are trapped.
+As we shall see in section \ref{Aging}, at low temperatures, most of the particles explore every landscape detail and the movement is subdiffusive.
+The thermal noise makes the particles jump over many disorder potential peaks and less particles are trapped.
 In this case, the collective movement tends to disperse and it is superdiffusive.
-Finally, normal diffusion appears when high enough temperatures dominate particles motion. \\
+Finally, normal diffusion appears when high enough temperatures dominate particles motion. {\bf Indeed, increasing the temperature, the particles can sort the quenched disorder more easily and thus, the movement tends to disperse less with a higher mean velocity, as will be seen below.}\\